0x1Jar/DevSecOps-Demo-TA/VULNERABILITIES.md

 This document describes the intentional vulnerabilities added to this project for demonstration purposes.
 These vulnerabilities are designed to be detected by SonarQube during code analysis.

+## SQL Injection Vulnerabilities

+This project contains extensive SQL injection vulnerabilities in multiple languages to ensure SonarQube can detect them effectively.
+SQL injection is a code injection technique that exploits vulnerabilities in applications that interact with databases, allowing attackers to execute malicious SQL statements.

 ## Purpose

 The purpose of these vulnerabilities is to: